orientechnologies/orientdb-docs/PHP-dataClusterAdd.md

 # PhpOrient - `dataClusterAdd()`

-This method creates a new clsuter on the database.
+This method creates a new cluster on the database.

 ## Adding Clusters